One of the many effects of traumatic brain injury that a person can develop is epilepsy after TBI.

-Even though epilepsy after TBI is somewhat rare, it is important to understand what it is and what to do if you ever experience seizures after your brain injury.
+Even though epilepsy after TBI is rare, it is important to understand what it is and what to do if you ever experience seizures after your brain injury.

 It’s also critical for your loved ones to know the signs preceding a seizure and how they can keep you safe.

 In this article, we’ll cover the factors that can put you at risk for epilepsy after TBI, what to do when a seizure occurs, and what treatments are available for managing seizures.

 A seizure is caused by an electrical disturbance in the brain.
 If you experience multiple seizures regularly after a brain injury, then you probably have developed post-traumatic epilepsy.

 If you experience a seizure after your TBI though, this doesn’t automatically mean you have post-traumatic epilepsy.
 You need to have multiple seizures before doctors consider you epileptic.

 What Causes Epilepsy After TBI?